RayAUS/10-Man-Ranked-Bot/README.md

 Where you replace ```{city_name}``` to a city name (caps insensitive) such as ```London```, ```melbourne```, ```SYDNEY```

+To use the code, download code and to complile js file use 'npm run tsc'

 <!-- CONTACT -->
 <div id="contact">
   <h2>Contact </h2>